Student Conduct Process

 Student Conduct Meeting:

-Responds: Respondent responds to the notification & schedules a meeting.
-The Reporter and Respondent sent a notification of the scheduled meeting.
-If the Respondent does not respond or schedule a meeting within 5 days of the notification a hold will be placed on their account and the SCO will proceed with a determination based on the information available at that time.
+Responds: The Respondent responds to the notification & schedules a meeting.
+The Complainant and the Respondent are sent a notification of the scheduled meeting.
+If the Respondent does not respond or schedule a meeting within 5 working days of the notification a hold will be placed on their account and the SCO may proceed with a determination of responsibility based on the information available at the time.

-Identification: The Respondent submits an identification prior to or brings it to the SCO meeting to verify & ensure the right student attends the meeting.
+Identification: The Respondent submits a photo identification prior to or brings it to the SCO meeting to verify & ensure the right student attends the meeting.
 If no identification, the meeting may be rescheduled.

-Meeting: Respondent & the SCO discuss the allegation(s).
-The Respondent is provided an opportunity to tell their side of the story, as well as provide documents and/or witness(es), if any
+Meeting: The Respondent & the SCO discuss the allegation(s) to provided the Respondent with an opportunity to tell their side of the story, as well as provide documents and/or witness(es), if any.

-Decision: The SCO reviews all of the available information provided from the statement, report, and meeting with the reporter and witness(es), if any, and determines whether “more likely than not” a policy violation occurred based on all the information.
+Decision: The SCO reviews all of the available information provided from the Respondent’s written statement, the report, and all the meetings with the Complainant, the Respondent, and witness(es), if any, to determines whether “more likely than not” a policy violation occurred based on all the information provided.

-Letter of Responsibility: The Respondent & the Reporter(s) are sent a letter of the SCO’s decision.
-It will include a rationale for the decision on Responsibility, the charges, and sanction(s) imposed with instruction on how to appeal.
-If found not responsible, the case dismissed.
+Letter of Responsibility: The Respondent & the Complainant are sent a letter of the SCO’s decision which includes a rationale for the decision on Responsibility, the charges, and sanction(s) imposed along with instruction on how to appeal, if they choose.
+If found not responsible, the case is dismissed.

 Submission of Written Statement:

 Responds: The Respondent responds to the notification & submits a written statement of their account of the alleged incident along with documents or names of witness(es), if any.
-If the Respondent does not respond within 5 days of the notification a hold will be placed on their account.
+If the Respondent does not respond or submits a written statement within 5 working days of the notification a hold will be placed on their account and the SCO may proceed with a determination of responsibility based on the information available at the time.

-Review: The SCO reviews the statement.
+Review: The SCO reviews all of the available information provided from the Respondent’s written statement, the report, and all the meetings with the Complainant, the Respondent, and witness(es), if any.
 The SCO will follow up with either questions or render a determination on responsibility based on all available information.

 Meeting: If the Respondent provided witness(es), the SCO will schedule a meeting with the witness(es) to gather information.
 The SCO may follow up with further questions, if any to the Respondent.

-Decision: The SCO reviews all of the available information provided from the statement, report, and meeting with the reporter and witness(es), if any, and determines whether “more likely than not” a policy violation occurred based on all the information.
+Decision: After reviewing all the relevant information the SCO determines whether “more likely than not” a policy violation occurred based on all the information.

-Letter of Responsibility: The Respondent & the Reporter(s) are sent a letter of the SCO’s decision.
-It will include a rationale for the decision on Responsibility, the charges, and sanction(s) imposed with instruction on how to appeal.
-If found not responsible, the case dismissed.
+Letter of Responsibility: The Respondent & the Complainant are sent a letter of the SCO’s decision which includes a rationale for the decision on Responsibility, the charges, and sanction(s) imposed along with instruction on how to appeal, if chooses.
+If found not responsible, the case is dismissed.

 Determination on Responsibility: